nodejs/node/doc/api/n-api.md

 * `napi_static`: The property will be defined as a static property on a class as opposed to an instance property, which is the default.
 This is used only by [`napi_define_class`][].
 It is ignored by `napi_define_properties`.
-* `napi_default_method`: The property is configureable, writeable but not enumerable like a method in a JS class.
+* `napi_default_method`: Like a method in a JS class, the property is configurable and writeable, but not enumerable.
-* `napi_default_property`: The property is writable, enumerable and configurable like a property set via JS code `obj.key = value`.
+* `napi_default_property`: Like a property set via assignment in JavaScript, the property is writable, enumerable, and configurable.

 #### napi_property_descriptor